AleksandarPredic/manage-grades/README.md

 ## Description

-Some description;
+System should be able to calculate the average of the grades for a given student, identify if he has passed or failed and return the student’s statistic.

 App is built using custom written MVC framework, PHP and MySQL.

-## Features

-* Some feature

 ## Installation

-* Clone the repo: git clone https://github.com/AleksandarPredic/setrepo.git
+* Clone the repo: git clone https://github.com/AleksandarPredic/manage-grades
 * Run composer install
 * Run npm install -- for dev environment only
 * Run gulp -- for dev environment only